 Two buzzwords in the marketing world today are DIGITAL and CONTENT.
 And while I whole-heartedly agree they are essential to a good marketing strategy, there’s still power and importance in tangible marketing.
+What is tangible marketing?
+In a nutshell, it’s the use of physical objects to communicate a message or promote a product or service.
+It can be as simple as handing out flyers on the street or as elaborate as setting up a giant billboard in the middle of the city.

 Much to my husband’s dismay, I tend to keep creative direct mail pieces that stand out.
 I also keep catalogues, promo items, or anything else that’s branded and does a good job of relaying an important company message.

 For the past couple of months, I kept 5 tangible marketing materials from companies that really understood the power of their brand being held in consumers’ hands.
+Below, I outline each item and why it’s impactful.

 1. TD Bank’s Tree Kit